treefrogframework/treefrog-framework/docs/user-guide/en/model/access-mongodb.md

   :
 ```

 As described above, the search condition in *TMongoQuery* is represented by an object from type *QVariantMap*.
-In MongoDB, the search condition is represented by JSON, so when executing the query, the QVariantMap object will be converted to a JSON object.
-Therefore you can specify all the operators provided by MongoDB provided that you describe them properly according to the rules.
-An efficient search will be possible.
+In MongoDB, the search condition is represented by JSON, so when executing a query, the QVariantMap object will be converted to a JSON object.
+Therefore you can specify all the operators supported by MongoDB provided that you have described them properly according to their rules.
+An efficient search will be then possible.

-Other operators are provided by MongoDB.
-Please see [MongoDB documents](http://docs.mongodb.org/manual/reference/operator/nav-query/){:target="_blank"} for details.
+There are more operators provided by MongoDB.
+Please have a look at the [MongoDB documents](http://docs.mongodb.org/manual/reference/operator/nav-query/){:target="_blank"} for an insight view.

-## Updating the Document
+## Updating a Document

 We will read a document from the MongoDB server and then update it.
-As indicated by the update() method we will update one document that matches the criteria.
+As indicated by the update() method, we will update one document that matches the criteria.

 ```c++
 TMongoQuery mongo("blog");